eddiesosera/skate-360/README.md

 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->

 - Bugs.
-- Looping through the skateboard array within the location database to get the number of each differnet board type and the total number of boards **(Ungerer)**.
+- Looping through the skateboard array within the location database to get the number of each different board type and the total number of boards **(Ungerer)**.
-- Injecting Other information from one table into another and then calling that infomation **(Ungerer)**.
+- Inject other information from one table into another and then call that information **(Ungerer)**.
-- Getting the warehouse cards to show for the home page **(Ungerer)**.
+- Get the warehouse cards for the home page **(Ungerer)**.
-- Populating the account page with the logged in users information and Calling in the skateboards that the user has made **(Ungerer)**.
+- Populating the account page with the logged-in user's information and Calling in the skateboards that the user has made **(Ungerer)**.

 <!-- <br /> -->